resistcorp/rust-emulator-proto/README.md

 I usually do the code on stream at [my twitch channel](https://www.twitch.tv/resistcorp)

+you should be able to start a live coding experience with `node first.js`, no install required. hopefully.

+Only tested in windows

 ### premise
 The SMS (as most early Sega machines) is based on the Zilog 80 processor.
 First point of order is t oemulate that.